swinterbourne/ewallace.github.io/team/_posts/2018-08-06-laura-tuck.md

 handle:
 email: laura.tuck@ed.ac.uk
 twitter: LauraTuck89
-github:
+github: LauraT89
-ORCID:
+ORCID: 0000-0001-8708-2480
 scholar:
 image: /assets/images/team/laura-tuck-2018.jpg
 alum: false
 ---

 Dr. Laura Tuck is a Postdoctoral Research Associate in the Wallace lab.
-She recently completed her PhD at Edinburgh, on bacterial microcompartments, working with [Jon Marles-Wright](http://www.marles-wright-lab.org/).
+She completed her PhD in 2018 at the Univeristy of Edinburgh, on the structure and biochemistry of bacterial microcompartment proteins, working with [Jon Marles-Wright](http://www.marles-wright-lab.org/).
+Laura's current project is building a _Cryptococcus neoformans_ cloning toolkit and using this to study a conserved family of transmembrane proteins that are important for cell growth.

-Laura is funded by the [Wellcome Trust's ISSF3](https://www.ed.ac.uk/medicine-vet-medicine/research-support-development-commercialisation/issf).
+Laura is currently funded by the Wellcome Trust.